 Our 4th grade program focuses on the history and continuing traditions of the local tribes: The Coquille Indian Tribe and The Confederated Tribes of Coos, Lower Umpqua, and Siuslaw.
 The program, developed and delivered in partnership with the tribes, was honored with a “Heritage Excellence” award from the Oregon Heritage Commission in 2008.

-Our 5th grade program highlights the interaction between culture and landscape by exploring economic and transportation issues in the context of the history of the local coal and timber industries.
+Our 5th grade program highlights change over time, by exploring economic and transportation issues in the context of the history of the local coal and timber industries.
 This program was developed with the assistance of our Education Committee, which includes current teachers, retired teachers, and staff.

 Development, planning and delivery of each school program is achieved through hours of work by community partners and volunteers including: The Coquille Indian Tribe, The Confederated Tribes of Coos, Lower Umpqua and Siuslaw, Rick Morrison, The Sun Marshfield Printing Museum, educators throughout Coos County, our Education Committee and volunteers.